-Pre-Requisites: (TESL_431) OR (ED_431) Course Frequency: Fall: All Years Spring: N/A Summer: N/A course has a community component, which requires experiences outside the class teacher candidates develop and implement a plan of action to demonstrate planning, commitment, and involvement with ESL stakeholders.
+Pre-Requisites: (TESL\431) OR (ED\431) Course Frequency: Fall: N/A Spring: All Years Summer: N/A

+This course is designed to provide TESL teacher candidates with opportunities to focus on standards and principles of ESL while considering community partnerships and involvement of ESL stakeholders.
+This course has a community component, which requires experiences outside the class teacher candidates develop and implement a plan of action to demonstrate planning, commitment, and involvement with ESL stakeholders.
 The required preparation includes two years of HS foreign language or one year of foreign language in a post-secondary setting.